 Our approach to building a diverse and inclusive organization at Access started with a focus on implementing employee-driven change.
 We launched this effort by collecting critical feedback from employees via our annual Diversity, Equity, and Inclusion (DEI) surveys.
 This direct input has guided our strategy to expand and optimize on our inclusive culture as well as establish a DEI governing body.

-To date, we have also formed two Employee Resource Groups: the Access Women Empowered (A.W.E.), and the Black Empowerment Team (B.E.T.).
-We are forming two additional employee resource groups currently in the early development stages.
+To date, we have also formed three Employee Resource Groups: the Access Women Empowered (A.W.E.), the Black Empowerment Team (B.E.T.), and Access Pride.
+We are forming an additional employee resource group currently in the early development stages.

 Additionally, the Access leadership team has completed formal training to reinforce building and leading diverse and inclusive teams.
 They are also learning key techniques and leadership actions designed to continually improve our work culture.
 Inclusive learning and development will continue to be at the core of Access’ strategy throughout our DEI journey.